-Figure 23: Tacoma Power's fuel mix is mostly hydropower.
+Figure 25: Tacoma Power fuel mix The fuel mix is is mostly hydropower.
 This will help the WSH campus to meet the Net Zero mandate

 Data Source: mytpu.org/about-tpu/ services/power 2 The second service is an intermediate pressure (<60psig) feed from Steilacoom Boulevard near the current eastern driveway and serving the CSTC cluster (Buildings #50-56).
 The current estimated demand on this feeder is 3 Therm/hour with an estimated future demand of 6 Therm/ hour.